Paroxysmisch/genome-assembly/dissertation/main.typ

 // #pagebreak()

 = Design and implementation
+Ultra-long reads have have demonstrated significant advantages in resolving complex artifacts in overlap graphs and repeating regions in genomes, and prior work has presented @gnn:pl as a viable method for improving the layout phase in the @olc algorithm.
+We are interested in investigating the utility of @gnn:pl in leveraging ultra-long read data to advance the capabilities of neural genome assembly methods.

-In this section, we detail our training and inference setup, discuss the various @gnn architectures tested, and explain our integration method of raw read data into the model.
+The integration of ultra-long reads with conventional long-read data alters the structural properties of the resulting overlap graphs.
+This motivates exploring alternative @gnn architectures that may better exploit the additional information available.
+In this chapter, we detail our training and inference setup, discuss the various @gnn architectures tested, and explain our integration method of raw read data into the model.
 #place(top + center)[#figure(
   image("graphics/overview.svg")
 )]